Introduction to C and C++ Obfuscator

 Developers just have to run C and C++ Obfuscator to produce file specific to each customer.

 Unique!
-C and C++ Obfuscator allows creation of lists of symbols that shouldn't be modified; Many exception tables for standard interfaces are included
+C and C++ Obfuscator allows creation of lists of symbols that shouldn't be modified; Many exception tables for standard APIs and libraries are included

 A very rich set of exception tables is included with C and C++ Obfuscator for common C and C++ libraries: ANSI C standard library, ISO C standard library, ISO C++ standard library (with and without STL symbols), POSIX standard v.2, UNIX95 standard, XPG3 standard, XPG4 standard, X Window System release 5, Motif user interface toolkit and for all headers shipped with MS Visual Studio 2005.
 The tool detects the header files used in the code being protected, and loads exceptions only for those headers.
 Each table is stored in a separate file whic makes it easy to select which sets of tables to use.

 Users have an option to list symbols that shouldn't be renamed (such list can be attached to each file individually).
 Strictly speaking, there are 2 types of lists, ones in which symbols are checked case-sensitive, and others in which symbols are checked case-insensitive.
 Users can also define lists of suffixes that should be kept in symbols as-is (so everything before the suffix is mangled, while keeping suffix the same) — that is if _onClick is in the list of such suffixes to keep and md5 symbolname mangler is active, then openBtn_onClick it will be replaced with something like zd8ac37d6e_onClick, User can easliy disable some of the exceptions in these shipped lists by designating some symbols as "antiexceptions" (these also can also be specified for each C/C++ file in the project).